-This mainboard is able to be turned on by a USB keyboard hot key or a USB mouse click.
+This board is able to be turned on by a USB keyboard (hot key/Password) or a USB mouse click.
+To use this function, select a device of your choice at the Power on Function option in BIOS's Integrated Peripherals screen.
 You must also set this jumper's cap to pins 2-3 to use this function.
-The "OnChip USB and USB Keyboard support" must be set to Enable (see section 3-4).